 Sort out flights

 Ideally this should be done around the same time as you book your trek.
-After all, you don’t want to book your trek, then find you can’t get any flights out there at that time – or vice versa.
+Do follow this link for details on the best time to book your Kilimanjaro flights – it could save you several hundred dollars!
+It’s important to sort out your flights at around the same time as you book your trek, for you don’t want to book your trek, then find you can’t get any flights out there at that time – or vice versa.
 The number of airlines serving Kilimanjaro International Airport (JRO) has increased steadily over the past decade.
 Where once you had to rely on three major airlines – KLM, Ethiopian Airlines and Kenyan Airways – as they were the only ones to serve Kili, there are now over six airlines and the airport is busy every day.
 Remember that, if you can’t find something suitable to JRO, Nairobi Airport is only a six-hour bus journey away from Arusha (or an hour’s flight) and Dar es Salaam is another possibility too.
 See our Getting to Kilimanjaro pages for more information on how to travel to the region.

 Work on your fitness